 All-Access Membership (Monthly)

-Unlimited access to all our SAT resources, including explanations of 21 real SATs plus live events, on a monthly membership plan
+Unlimited access to all our SAT® resources, including explanations of 21 real tests and live classes, on a monthly membership plan

-Get unlimited access to all the resources offered by 1600.io at the time of registration, including over 200 hours of expert video instruction on real SAT exams, extensive strategy information, tools and resources, and live and on-demand access to our popular series of 1600.io Live online events, with even more to come.
+Get unlimited monthly access to all the resources offered by 1600.io at the time of registration, including over 250 hours of expert video instruction on real SAT exams, admission to all of our 1600.io Live online classes and special events (and access to the on-demand library of past sessions), extensive strategy information, and our Tools and Resources, with more being added all the time.

 For the student who plans to be engaged in the SAT test preparation process for less than six months, this all-access membership, billed and automatically renewed on a monthly basis, and cancellable at any time, is our most flexible option.
 For study plans of six months or longer, our annual membership is a better value.

-This membership entitles you to everything currently offered on the site, including:
+This membership entitles you to everything currently offered by 1600.io, including:

 - Our famous SAT Strategy Course